Carlj0666/synths_accumulate/notes.md

 * Logged in as message in layout?

-BELOW DONE WITH HELPERS VIA VIEW HELPERS: https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be 36:00
+BELOW Accomplished WITH HELPERS VIA VIEW HELPERS?
+Research: https://www.youtube.com/watch?v=zqCQjUZ8kjE&feature=youtu.be 36:00
 * Must be logged in to create a tech
 * Mst be logged in to create synth